Upper Body Dumbbell Workout: Complete Home Guide (With Sensory-Friendly Options)

 Your muscles don't grow during the workout; they grow during recovery.
 More isn't always better.
 If you're still sore from your last session, add an extra rest day.

-When Standard Workouts Don't Work for You
+When Standard Fitness Advice Doesn't Work for You

-Key Takeaways: Upper Body Dumbbell Workout for Men
+Quick Reference: Upper Body Dumbbell Workout

 These 6 exercises target all major upper body muscle groups